 24.8 Modern slavery

-Australian entities and entities carrying on business in Australia with a consolidated revenue of $100 million or more will now be required to report on the actions taken by the reporting entity to address modern slavery risks within their operations and supply chains.
+Australian entities carrying on business in Australia with a consolidated revenue of A$100 million or more are required to report on the actions taken by the reporting entity to address modern slavery risks within their operations and supply chains.
 The purpose of the regime is to reduce the likelihood of modern slavery practices taking place in the provision of goods or services in the Australian market.

 ‘Modern slavery’ means conduct which would constitute:

 - certain slavery-related offences under Australia’s existing criminal law, including slavery, servitude, forced labour and forced marriage; or